 And when I saw that little blue ball moving, this is how I felt —

 I finally got a job at a startup as a Front End Developer.
 As it turns out, it acted as a sort of ‘gateway’ towards learning further programming concepts.
 Things that sounded boring before, sound very interesting to me now.
-Pretty soon I moved on from front-end to full stack — I started to love architecting Databases (No-SQL ones like Cassandra and MongoDB), writing RESTful APIs in NodeJS and Golang, using ReactJS for the client, to even starting an open source project on Github.
+Pretty soon I moved on from front-end to full stack — I started to enjoy the process in architecting data models in MongoDB and PostgreSQL, writing RESTful APIs in NodeJS and Golang, using ReactJS for the client, to even starting open source projects.

 “All-right.
 Where do I begin?”

 I highly recommend starting from here — From Zero to Front-End Hero (Part 1).
 It’s very cool, I wish I had this tutorial when I began my journey.

 This would be enough to help you get started.
 There are about a million things more to remember, but you wouldn’t need to know all of them — not in the beginning at least.
 What’s important to know is whether you would enjoy doing this for the foreseeable future — and the sooner you come to a realization, the better.

 So, take a leap of faith.
 Who knows, maybe you might actually like it!
 And if you hone your craft and work diligently, you might just find yourself cast in the role of a lifetime.